ryanrclewis/saintstombs/content/saints/regions/belgium.md

   - St. Bavo, nobleman/hermit, 10/1 (he was buried here; is he still?)

   - St. Columban of Ghent, hermit, 2/2 or 2/15 (in the Blessed Mary chapel, St. Andrew altar)

-  - St. Landrada, abbess, 7/8

-  - St. Macarius of Antioch/Macaire d'Antioche, ex-patriarch/abbot, 4/10 &
+   - St. Macarius of Antioch/Macaire d'Antioche, ex-patriarch/abbot, 4/10 &     5/8
-    5/8

   - St. Pharaildes, 1/4

-The Ghent Altarpiece
+  - The Ghent Altarpiece

 Sainte Collette/Sint-Coleta

   - Bl.
 Edward Joannes Maria Poppe, priest, 6/10 (a relic only, if anything)

-- Abbey Church of St. Peter
+- Onze-Lieve-Vrouw-Sint-Pieterskerk/Abbey Church of St. Peter (Sint-Pietersplein, on Blandijnberg hill)

-  - St. Amalberga of Temse, noblewoman/nun, 7/10
+  - St. Amalberga of Temse, noblewoman/nun, 7/10 and 10/27

   - St. Bertulph of Renty, convert/priest/abbot, 2/5 (relics destroyed by the Huguenots)

   - St. Christiana of Termonde, confessor, 7/26 (relics only)